JonmarCorpuz/SecondBrain/Google Cloud/Observability/Cloud Monitoring/Alerting Policies.md

 * Works across separate time-series and they must be aligned before they can be reduced

+#### Reducers

+A [Reducer](https://cloud.google.com/monitoring/api/ref_v3/rest/v3/projects.alertPolicies#reducer) is an operation that describes how to aggregate data points from multiple time-series into a single time-series, where the value of each data point in the resulting series is a function of all the already aligned values in the input time-series

+* Example:

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

 # Log-Based Alerting Policies